-Inside the church are a number of interesting features.
+Inside the church, are a number of interesting features.
 There are the remains of a doom wall painting visible behind the organ.
 Fragments of red paint can be found on some of the pillars and walls, suggesting that the nave was highly decorated at one time.
 The nave also has a number of memorials to various wealthy landowners in the village, but the chancel is mainly given over to memorials to different members of the Fremantle family, including Admiral Thomas Fremantle.
-Near the communion rail (on the left), there is a brass to Thomas Adams who was murdered by highwaymen in 1626.
+Near the communion rail, there is a brass to Thomas Adams who was murdered by highwaymen in 1626.

-(11) On the opposite side of the road to the church is the War Memorial, unveiled in 1920, and recording the names of the 13 young men from the village who died in the First World War.
+- (11) On the opposite side of the road to the church is the war memorial, unveiled in 1920, and recording the names of the 13 young men from the village who died in the First World War.
 Two further names from the Second World War have since been added.
 An unusual feature of the memorial is that in addition to recording those who lost their lives in these two wars, it also lists all those who took part in the first war, noting those who were taken prisoner or were wounded.
-Unfortunately, the stone has worn badly.

-- (12) Across the road from the church is The Manor House.
-This is an Elizabethan stone manor house, built around 1600 for Sir John Fortescue, Chancellor of the Exchequer of England under Queen Elizabeth I, from 1589 until 1603.
+Unfortunately, the stone has worn badly - (12) Across the road from the church stands an Elizabethan stone manor house, built around 1600 for Sir John Fortescue, Chancellor of the Exchequer of England under Queen Elizabeth I, from 1589 until 1603.
 Sir John had a very large house built at Salden (the other side of Mursley) and it is thought likely that he had this second home built for his family, so that they were kept away from all the business activity around Salden Manor.
 There is a very fine tomb in his memory in Mursley Church.
 The Manor House, which has served many functions over the years, including that of an Old People's Home, is now used as an annex to Swanbourne House School.
-To the left of the Manor House is the main part of the tree-lined drive which leads to Swanbourne House. - (13) Turning right towards Winslow, on the right hand side is The Old Vicarage, built in Victorian times to replace an earlier building.
-It is now a private home. - (14) Opposite is a beautiful example of Tudor architecture with herring-bone brick work.
-This building was the first location for Swanbourne Post Office and tradition has it that the square orifice over the front door was used as the posting hole for the mounted postman, thus avoiding the need to dismount.
-(The Post Office has been located in many other places since then, and is now part of Swanbourne Stores). - (15) Continue along the right hand side of Winslow Road, to Swanbourne Church of England School (now run in collaboration with the infant schools in Mursley and Drayton Parslow).
-This was opened in 1832, taking over and expanding on the role of the Godwin School, as schooling became open to all.
-On the opposite side of the road is a modern bungalow, called Godwyn, the name reflecting the fact that the land on which it was built was once the School Garden, dating back to the original Godwin School.
-The School once had separate entrances for girls and boys, and there was a high wall separating the two playgrounds.
+To the left of the Manor House is the main part of the tree-lined drive which leads to Swanbourne House.